Perter Saaremets

 Wednesday 2nd July 4pm-5pm

-Live music and performance of Turning to Face the Sun by UNITY Tree (Ukrainian performers) Turning to Face the Sun portrays the reality of when ordinary life changes due to war and oppression and how communities can show solidarity and hope.
+Live music and performance of Turning to Face the Sun by UNITY Tree (Ukrainian performers).
+Turning to Face the Sun portrays the reality of when ordinary life changes due to war and oppression and how communities can show solidarity and hope.

 Followed by light refreshments